zama-ai/evmos/README.md

 ### Running a testnet

 To setup a several node network, one must follow the following steps in order:
 1. On each device, clone the following repos: [evmos](https://github.com/zama-ai/evmos), [go-ethereum](https://github.com/zama-ai/go-ethereum) and [ethermint](https://github.com/zama-ai/ethermint) and checkout the zama branches on each repo.
+On the validator device, clone the [zbc-oracle-db](https://github.com/zama-ai/zbc-oracle-db) repo.
 2. On each device, run the `install_thfe_rs_api.sh` script in the `go-ethereum` folder.
 This will download and build the TFHE-rs C API necessary to perform FHE operations.
 3. On each device, run the `init.sh` script in the `evmos` folder.
 This will setup a basic inital configuration for the evmos node software.
 4. Retrieve the `~/.evmosd/config/genesis.json` from the validator node and distribute it at the same location on all the other nodes.
 This will overwrite the other nodes' initial configuration, it's ok.
+5. On the validator device, launch the Oracle DB with `cargo run` in the `zbc-oracle-db` folder.
-5. On the validator device, run the `start.sh` in the `evmos` folder.
+6. On the validator device, run the `start.sh` in the `evmos` folder.
 This will start the node.
-6. On the validator device, while the node is running, run the command `evmosd tendermint show-node-id` and save the result of this command.
+7. On the validator device, while the node is running, run the command `evmosd tendermint show-node-id` and save the result of this command.
-7. On each device except the validator, we need to add the validator as the seed node.
+8. On each device except the validator, we need to add the validator as the seed node.
 To do so, edit line 212 of file `~/.evmosd/config/config.toml` and in the `seed` field, add `<VALIDATOR_NODE_ID>@<VALIDATOR_IP_ADDRESS>:26656` where the validator node ID is the result of the last step.
+9. On each device except the validator, edit the file `~/.evmosd/zama/config/zama_config.toml`.
+Change the mode to `node` and the Oracle DB address to the IP address of the validator.
+10. On each device except the validator, run the `start.sh` script in the `evmos` folder.
+This will start the full nodes which will start syncing the full chain history from the validator node.

 ## Community